ainsleydev/website/content/posts/optimise-seo.md

 ### Checkbox Hack

 I use the checkbox hack religiously.
-It's extremely useful and helps with emulating a JavaScript **click** event handler.
+It's extremely useful and helps with emulating a JS **click** event handler.
 A `<input type="checkbox">` is used in conjunction with a `<label>` and an element you are trying to control.

 ```html
 <input type="checkbox" id="toggle">